cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 ### Access controls

-Defines under which specific UID and GID a pod can be run.
-Access controls are controlled by an allowable set
+This defines which specific UID and GID a pod can be run under.
+The control of access is governed by a set of permissible parameters

 - runAsUser - the range of user IDs the container is allowed to run under
 - supplementalGroups - the range of groups IDs the container is allowed to run under